List of Black Clover characters

 Some characters of the series.
 Left row (front to back): Yami Sukehiro, Luck Voltia, Fuegoleon Vermillion, Gauche Adlai and Nozel Silva.
 Right row (front to back): Asta, Yuno Grinberryall, Julius Novachrono, Mereoleona Vermillion and Noelle Silva.

-The Black Clover manga series features an extensive cast of fictional characters created by Yūki Tabata.
-Black Clover focuses on Asta and Yuno's journey on becoming a wizard king in a world where everyone including Yuno has magic, whereas Asta has none.
+The Japanese manga series Black Clover features an extensive cast of fictional characters created by Yūki Tabata.
+The series focuses on Asta and Yuno's journey on becoming a wizard king in a world where everyone including Yuno has magic, whereas Asta has none.

 Main characters

 Asta

 Asta (アスタ, Asuta) is an orphan raised in a church who aspires to become the Wizard King.
 Despite being born without the ability to use magic, he possesses immense physical strength and wields a five-leaf clover grimoire containing the Anti-Magic devil Liebe.
 This grants him the power to nullify magic through weapons like the Demon-Slayer Sword.
 He joins the Black Bulls, embracing their captain Yami's philosophy to surpass his limits.
 Asta confronts numerous threats including the Eye of the Midnight Sun, the reincarnated elves, and devils such as Zagred.
 After mastering Devil Union with Liebe, he battles the Dark Triad and Lucius, later training in the Land of the Sun to further refine his abilities before returning to defend the Clover Kingdom.